eriqande/con-gen-csu/assignments/005-slurm-and-bwa-mem2/README.md

    The reads that you are mapping should be the trimmed ones in the `results/trimmed2` directory, and the resulting mapped and sorted bam files should be placed in `results/mapped2`.
-The `sbatch` script [here](https://eriqande.github.io/con-gen-csu/nmfs-bioinf/slurm-arrays.html#putting-it-all-together-a-read-mapping-job-array) is a template for this, but realize that it must be modified to use `bwa-mem2`.
+The `sbatch` script [here](https://eriqande.github.io/con-gen-csu/nmfs-bioinf/slurm-arrays.html#putting-it-all-together-a-read-mapping-job-array) is a template for this, but realize that it must be modified to use `bwa-mem2`, and also it must be modified to map the _trimmed_ reads, not just the raw fastqs.

 Then record the command lines you used (that contain the `sbatch` command)